The Pink Panther (2006 film): Production

 Chris Tucker and Mike Myers were considered for the role of Inspector Jacques Clouseau.
 A collaboration between Steve Martin and producer Robert Simonds, who had worked together on Cheaper by the Dozen, The Pink Panther had a production budget of US$80 million.
 Filming began on May 10, 2004.

-The film was originally supposed to seek an August 5, 2005 release date under MGM Distribution Co., but was then pushed back to February 10, 2006, after Sony expressed dissatisfaction with the film's raunchy tone.
+The film was originally supposed to seek an August 5, 2005 release date under MGM Distribution Co., but it was delayed and pushed back to February 10, 2006, after Sony expressed dissatisfaction with the film's raunchy tone.
 It was heavily edited and key scenes were re-shot in an effort to create a more family-friendly feature.
 "With the recent acquisition of MGM, we wanted to give our marketing department the time and opportunity to launch this very important franchise," Sony Pictures Releasing president Rory Bruer said.
 "We've seen the movie, and we really love this film.
 It's a franchise we believe in and are really excited about, and Steve Martin is great as Clouseau."

 As per tradition of the original Pink Panther films, animated opening titles are featured, provided by Kurtz & Friends.